 If you’ve ever spoken with a financial adviser about retirement, they probably suggested running a Monte Carlo simulation program to help determine how financially prepared you are.
 These programs randomly combine historical outcomes (annual market returns for the most part) with personal financial data to arrive at a probability of success (i.e. that you won’t run out of money in retirement).
-Telling clients that they have run thousands of scenarios to arrive at this information sounds like they have really worked hard to earn their money.
+Telling clients that the program runs thousands of scenarios to arrive at this information sounds like it is a very thorough, and, therefore, accurate, process.
 But there are a few problems.
 To begin with, not all of these programs are created equal.
 Some allow more inputs than others, some run more iterations than others, and some use different methodology than others, clearly making some far more accurate than others.
 There really is no way for the end user (you) to know exactly what you are getting, no matter how wonderful your adviser tells you their program may be.

-The following are a few of the issues when using Monte Carlo for retirement planning:
+The following are a few of the issues when considering using Monte Carlo for retirement planning:

 • Monte Carlo relies on a probability outcome based on historical situations that have very little predictive ability.
 There are no individual, or unique situations considered.
 How adequately then, can it capture your unique circumstances and future actions?
 How closely do the outcomes really mimic what you might experience or how you intend to handle different situations?
 Human nature is unpredictable, and Monte Carlo cannot account for any changes or inconsistency in future behavior.